 Firstly, the Senate Group on Student Representation (SGSR) was established early in October 1968, and charged with investigating ways in which students might take on a more active role in the decision-making structures of the University.
 An extraordinary General Assembly discussed the major issues on October 24th, and there was a threatened student boycott the following month; nonetheless, the Group’s proposals were finally circulated for discussion in May the following year.

 The more complex pre-history of the Working Party on a Code of Conduct dates from at least a Senate meeting in July 1968, and the establishment of the ‘paragraph 8 committee’.
-The paragraph referred to is from the Senate’s delayed report to the University concerning its meeting of May16th; the Committee was instructed to make recommendations ‘concerning the freedom of speech and demonstration in the University’, and ‘to investigate the University’s order and disciplinary procedure’.
+The paragraph in question is from Senate’s delayed report to the University concerning its May16th meeting (see Internal Documents Ref 43 in Box 14).
+In the wake of the demonstration against Dr Inch and the controversial suspensions of three students earlier that month, Senate had established a Committee to make recommendations ‘concerning the freedom of speech and demonstration in the University’, and ‘to investigate the University’s order and disciplinary procedure’.
 At the July meeting of Senate the Dean of Students was further tasked with investigating ‘the state of law and order in the residential towers’, and changes to disciplinary structures were already being proposed and implemented by the start of the Autumn term.

 The threatened student boycott from November 1968 (above) extended to the University Administration’s work on disciplinary structures, however, and when the WPCC was formally approved in December 1968 and appointed in February 1969, its terms of reference had been amended to chime very closely with the students’ demands.
 An incomplete set of responses to the Working Party’s enquiries in the Spring of 1969 is located in Box 12, along with a copy of the group’s progress report from May that year.